idtx314/mill_controller/README.md

     * csv_name:
       * Type: String
       * Default: null
-      * If this argument is not null, then the controller will immediately look for a file name matching the provided string in the trajectories/ directory of the package and attempt to execute it once the launch is complete.
+      * If this argument is not null, then the controller will look for a file name matching the string in the trajectories/ directory of the package and attempt to execute it once the node launches.
 This allows you to have the controller begin following a trajectory immediately when launched.
     * usb_port:
       * Type: String
       * Default: /dev/ttyUSB0